belgianmobileid/doc/_OIDC/authentication.md

 ### Signing, encrypting and decoding JWTs

 Libraries implementing JWT and the JOSE specs JWS, JWE, JWK, and JWA are listed <a href="https://openid.net/developers/jwt/" target="blank">here</a>.
+For testing purposes only, we could advise the use of <a href="https://mkjwk.org/" target="blank">https://mkjwk.org/</a> for JWK generation and <a href="https://mkjose.org/" target="blank"> https://mkjose.org/</a> for payload check => these are 2 open-source tools which will help you visualize JWK mechanisms, client assertion construct.
+Please DO NOT generate production private keys on any website.
+Rather opt for the relevant SDK library mentioned <a href="https://openid.net/developers/jwt/" target="blank">here</a>.

 ## Certificates and website security